Website icon Xpert.Digital

 The insulation of cables and components can be affected by contact with water.

-Damaged components can lead to reduced performance or complete failure of the system.
+Damaged components can lead to reduced performance or a complete system failure.

 5. Security risks

-Water damage can compromise the system's safety mechanisms and lead to dangerous situations.
+Water damage can impair the safety mechanisms of the system and lead to dangerous situations.

 🛡️ Preventive measures

-To minimize the risks to your PV system in the event of flooding, you should consider the following preventative measures:
+To minimize the risks to your PV system during flooding, you should consider the following preventative measures:

 Choice of location

-When planning a new PV system, the location should be chosen carefully.
-If possible, install critical components such as inverters and battery storage on higher floors or water-safe areas.
+When planning a new PV system, the location should be carefully chosen.
+Install critical components such as inverters and battery storage systems on higher floors or in watertight areas whenever possible.

-Invest in waterproof enclosures for inverters and battery storage.
+Invest in waterproof enclosures for inverters and battery storage systems.
 These offer additional protection against moisture and water ingress.

 Elevated installation

-Mount the devices on the wall, at least one meter above the floor.
+Mount the devices on the wall, at least one meter above the ground.
 This can provide sufficient protection in the event of minor flooding.

 Regular maintenance